jonathanpab/dailyTrends/README.md

 ### Adding feed model and test for connection and repository
 I have added IFeed as Interface with the fields that news item should have
-Also I have added the database schema (Feed.ts) and the repository with its correspondent interface
+Also I have added the database schema (FeedSchema.ts) and the repository with its correspondent interface.
 Besides, mongodb-memory-server and jest libraries to test the model and how it will be saved into the mongodb.
 Mongodb-memory-server acts like a database without make changes in the real db.

+### Adding endpoints to the project
+- Adding tslog for avoid to use console log and set a level for logging
+- Adding dotenv to allow get environment config from other places (now env is commited because is a test, but it is a known error)
+- Adding module-alias library to allow to define custom path aliases for the project modules, instead of writing long relative paths
+- Create the endpoints that allow to create and get news to the feed